-The General Obligation Bonds, Consolidated Loan of 2017, Series C (the "Series 2017C Bonds"), the General Obligation Bonds, Consolidated Loan of 2017, Series D (the "Series 2017D Bonds" and together with the Series 2017C Bonds, the "New Money Bonds") and the General Obligation Refunding Bonds, 2017 Series D (the "Refunding Bonds," and together with the New Money Bonds, the "Bonds") will be issued by means of a book-entry-only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants.
+The General Obligation Bonds, Consolidated Loan of 2017, Series E (the "Series 2017E Bonds"), the General Obligation Bonds, Consolidated Loan of 2017, Series F (the "Series 2017F Bonds" and together with the Series 2017E Bonds, the "New Money Bonds") and the General Obligation Refunding Bonds, 2017 Series E (the "Refunding Bonds," and together with the New Money Bonds, the "Bonds") will be issued by means of a book-entry-only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants.
 Details of payment of the Bonds are more fully described in this Official Statement.
-The New Money Bonds will bear interest from their date of delivery and interest will be payable on February 1, 2018 and semiannually thereafter on August 1 and February 1 and at maturity, calculated on the basis of a 360-day year of twelve 30-day months.
-The Refunding Bonds will bear interest from their date of delivery and interest will be payable on January 1, 2018 and semiannually thereafter on July 1 and January 1 and at maturity, calculated on the basis of a 360-day year of twelve 30-day months.
-The Bonds are subject to redemption prior to maturity as more fully described herein.
+The Bonds will bear interest from their date of delivery and interest will be payable on May 1, 2018 and semiannually thereafter on November 1 and May 1 and at maturity, calculated on the basis of a 360-day year of twelve 30-day months.
+The New Money Bonds are subject to redemption prior to maturity as more fully described herein.
+The Refunding Bonds are not subject to redemption prior to maturity.